 - How long will it take to receive my check?

 A: Receipts are submitted within the first week of the month (for reimbursement requests for the previous month's receipts).
-Please allow Associated Students ten business days to process your reimbursement.
+Please allow Associated Students 10 business days to process your reimbursement.
 Checks can be picked up from the A.S.
 Ticket Office two weeks after DSP has submitted the receipts.
 If you have questions about your reimbursement or the status of your check, please email email@example.com.
 DSP doesn't have any role in cutting the checks and will not be able to answer questions about their status.

 - My receipt doesn't list the name of the campus building I departed from, just an Isla Vista address.
 How will you know it was a campus location?